Macrometacorp/docs/docs/search/getting-started.md

 ## Step 1: Create a view

- A search _view_ an inverted index that contains the search configuration and all document attributes across one or many collections.
+ A _search view_ is an inverted index that contains the search configuration and all document attributes across one or many collections.

 1. On the side menu, click **Search Views**.
 2. Click **New view**.